The Key Man

 Beach traffic.
 Sand and salt water are hard on fobs, and keys disappear into the sand more than people expect.
 I cover the connector lots and the route out to Sullivan's.

 Losing the last key isn't the disaster the dealer makes it sound like.
-It's a process I run several times a week, and it happens at your vehicle — not on a flatbed.
+It's a process I run several times a week on this side of the bridge, and it happens at the vehicle — not on a flatbed.

 01